-In 2017, two people were identified as homeless in Mill Bay in electoral area A.i However, it is hard to locate and count people who are homeless in rural areas, so there may be additional people experiencing homelessness in electoral area A, especially those who may be considered "hidden homeless" who are more difficult to locate and count.
+In the latest Homeless Count there was no data provided for electoral area B. However, it is hard to locate and count people who are homeless in rural areas, so there may be additional people experiencing homelessness in electoral area B, especially those who may be considered "hidden homeless" who are more difficult to locate and count.

-People who are homeless throughout the CVRD tend to stay close to a community hub where they can access vital services, such as a food bank.
-As Mill Bay is one of the community-level service centres within the electoral areas and includes a food bank, people from the rural areas in electoral area A who are homeless or are at risk of becoming homeless may seek services in Mill Bay.
+People who are homeless throughout the CVRD tend to stay close to a community hub where they can access vital services, such as a food bank of which there are none in electoral area B.

-Engagement respondents, including those from within electoral area A, highlighted homelessness as a key regional concern.
+Engagement respondents, including those from within electoral area B, highlighted homelessness as a key regional concern.
 A lack of emergency shelters and long-term options for those experiencing homelessness in the broader region was identified through interviews with housing and community organizations.
 In particular, engagement results point to a lack of safe housing options for youth, First Nations, women and those with mental health challenges.

 Engagement results confirm in many cases electoral area residents are seeking shelter options outside of their communities.
 Those seeking emergency shelter as well as supportive services frequently travel to Duncan and North Cowichan (particularly the South End), where most programs, shelters and services exist.
-As a result, Duncan and North Cowichan are overwhelmed by the demand incurred by out of area residents seeking shelter, with many community organizations indicating a desperate need for additional supports.
+As a result, these areas are overwhelmed by the demand incurred by out of area residents seeking shelter, with many community organizations indicating a desperate need for additional supports.